-VII.
-CONCLUSIONS
+7. CONCLUSIONS

-A synchronous operant conditioning BCI was developed, operating with four mental activities for the activation of a mobile robot.
-The BCI uses intuitive mental activities such as imaginary movement of the left arm to turn the robot left, without the need for imagining arithmetic operations or spinning solids.
-It was evaluated from 2.000 test trials without the mobile robot and 400 attempts with the robot.
-It was found that the features related to signal power in Alpha and Beta bands represent suitably the behavior of the EEG signals in the frequency-time domain during imaginary motor functions.
+A synchronous operant conditioning BCI was developed, operating with four mental activities for the activation of an electric wheelchair.
+The BCI uses intuitive mental activities such as imaginary movement of the left arm to turn the wheelchair left, without the need for imagining arithmetic operations or spinning solids.
+It was found that the features related to signal power in Alpha and Beta bands represent suitably the behavior of the EEG signals in the frequencytime domain during imaginary motor functions.
 The proposed methods not only resulted in a high rate of successful commands - about 90% for both threshold and statistical implementations - but also greatly decreased the number of wrong commands - as low as 1.25% for the statistical implementation - due to their concept of an 'unclear' command, when no action is taken.
-Each mobile robot command was identified in average after 5 trials, which could translate into 5 seconds or less depending on the chosen trial period.
-Further tests showed time intervals as low as 2 seconds between mobile robot commands with similar hit rates.
+Each mental task was identified in average after 5 trials, which could translate into 5 seconds or less depending on the chosen trial period.
+Further tests showed time intervals as low as 2 seconds between wheelchair commands with similar hit rates.
 Another advantage of both methodologies is that the system calibration for a given user takes only about 20 minutes.

-Despite the higher number of wrong commands from the threshold implementation, this method could provide means in the future to generate combined commands, e.g. making the robot move forward-right while the user imagines the movement of both tongue and right arm.
+Despite the higher number of wrong commands from the threshold implementation, this method could provide means in the future to generate combined commands, e.g. making the wheelchair move forward-right while the user imagines the movement of both tongue and right arm.
 User independence must also be evaluated in future work, testing the proposed methods on different subjects.